epbarros/Protein_Design_Screening/README.md

-# Design_screening
+# Protein Design Screening using Molecular Dynamics and Machine Learning
-This repository contains the python codes used for analysis and retrospective classification of protein designs published in [..]
+This repository contains the python workflows for simulation preparation, analysis and retrospective classification of ligand-biding protein design.
+MD input scripts are also provided.

-MD input scripts are also provided
+Jupyter notebooks with the simulation preparation and analysis workflows can be found in the notebooks directory.